-Before Flubit, I set up a video production company with two colleagues that is still going strong today.
+Before Flubit, I set up a video production company with two colleagues that are still going strong today.
 Making videos and films gave me a good grounding for setting up Flubit.com.
-I had to learn fast and develop a cohesive team of people whilst trying to create a vision of what we need to deliver, whilst not knowing exactly what the final product will look like.
+I had to learn fast and develop a cohesive team of people while trying to create a vision of what we need to deliver, while not knowing exactly what the final product will look like.
 If you’ve never run a business, putting together a short film is incredibly useful; it’ll give you an idea of what’s about to hit you!

 In under 50 words, what does flubit.com do?

 Flubit.com is a disruptive e-commerce platform that has the power to create better prices on the exact products you’re about to buy online from sites such as amazon.co.uk.